YushengFeng01/clean-tool/Readme.md

 ~~2.
 Modify the process of gerneating final report.~~ ~~3.
 Some characters don't appear in excel.~~

-1. Add "collection" and "doc id" columns.
+1. Add "collection" and "doc id" columns after each "Example" column.
 2. Add more unit test cases, e.g `child process result validation`